BackupTheBerlios/prorefactor-svn/trunk/org.prorefactor.lib/hsqldb/readme.txt

 Readme File

-Jan 2004
+April 2006

-This package contains the latest revision 2 of HSQLDB 1.7.3
+This package contains HSQLDB 1.8.0.4

 HSQLDB is a relational database engine and a set of tools written in Java.